A Goal-Oriented Approach for Active Object Detection with Exploration-Exploitation Balance: DCEE algorithm design

 \begin{remark} The cost function of DCEE, as defined in (\ref{eq_costfunction_juk}), consists of two key components.
 The first, exploitation term $ \bar{\mathcal{C}}_{k+1 \vert k}^2({\mathrm{p}}_{k+1|k},\theta_{k+1|k}) $, which is responsible for utilizing learned knowledge to optimize the camera's viewpoint.
 The second, exploration term $ \mathcal{P}_{k+1 \vert k}({\mathrm{p}}_{k+1|k},\theta_{k+1|k}) $, which facilitates the discovery of new information by guiding the exploration of objects in previously unknown environments.
 In this case, DCEE naturally integrates exploration and exploitation functions, thus achieving an exploration-exploitation balance. \end{remark}

-\begin{remark} {In contrast, the designed cost function in (\ref{eq_costfunction_juk}) differs from the existing DCEE formulations presented in \cite{chen2021dual} and \cite{li2024cooperative}.
-In the existing DCEE algorithms \cite{chen2021dual, li2024cooperative}, the objective is to minimize the cost function by reducing tracking errors between the current position and the estimated reference, while simultaneously minimizing estimation errors of the unknown parameters.
+\begin{remark} {In contrast, the designed cost function in (\ref{eq_costfunction_juk}) differs from the existing DCEE formulations presented in \cite{chen2021dual} and \cite{li2025cooperative}.
+In the existing DCEE algorithms \cite{chen2021dual, li2025cooperative}, the objective is to minimize the cost function by reducing tracking errors between the current position and the estimated reference, while simultaneously minimizing estimation errors of the unknown parameters.
 The cost function of DCEE, as defined in (\ref{eq_costfunction_juk}), aims to maximize the cost function.
 Specifically, it seeks to maximize the believed confidence score and the believed uncertainties associated with exploring unknown areas.
 In this way, the learned knowledge is fully utilized, while moving into the most uncertain areas further enhances exploration and learning outcomes.
 These results are subsequently incorporated into the exploitation term, thereby reducing uncertainties through active learning.
 Note that this is the key distinction between DCEE, which accounts for variance, and existing optimization methods \cite{rawlings2020model}.
 Moreover, this method of maximizing the cost function has been applied to autonomous search tasks reported in \cite{tran2024fast}, achieving the expected performance.
 Similarly, a variance-based cost function with manually adjusted weights is proposed in \cite{sorg2012variance}.
-However, unlike the method developed in this paper, which naturally balances exploration and exploitation, the approach in \cite{sorg2012variance} relies on manual tuning.
+In \cite{benciolini2025active}, exploration is directed toward the most uncertain regions by maximizing the posterior variance of a Gaussian process model.
+However, unlike the method developed in this paper, which naturally balances exploration and exploitation, the existing approach either relies on manual tuning \cite{sorg2012variance} or requires the introduction of a regulator factor \cite{li2018adaptive}.
 Furthermore, the concept of maximizing uncertainty aligns with the principle of ``optimizing in the face of uncertainty'' in reinforcement learning, as discussed in \cite{bubeck2012regret}.} \end{remark}